blackshore/corpsite-wordpress-theme/README.md

+# blackshore.com Wordpress theme

+The theme is based on _Gridcraft WP theme version 1.2.0_.

-# How to work on the theme locally?
+## How to work on the theme locally?

 WARNING: This is still a draft